scottlamb/moonfire-nvr/guide/schema.md

 Version 3 adds over version 1:

 *   recording of sub streams (splits a new `stream` table out of `camera`)
+*   a per-stream knob `flush_if_sec` meant to reduce database commits (and thus SSD write cycles).
+This improves practicality of many streams.
 *   support for multiple sample file directories, to take advantage of multiple hard drives (or multiple RAID volumes).
 *   an interlock between database and sample file directories to avoid various